Geutzzu/FurnitureStoresExtraction/README.md

 I heard some cool things about Multimodal Transformers and how they can be used for such tasks, but this topic is just out of my reach at this moment.

+## 7.2.
+App Improvements

+The one and only improvement that I would make to the app is getting it ready for production.
+One of the reasons I haven't done this is because I don't really know a platform that is free, supports such scraping tasks and model usage.
+The second reason is that the multithreading nature of the algorithm is not really suited for a production environment as of this moment, and it would need quite a few changes to properly work (like being able to kill the scraping process if it takes too long etc.).